Sami109/PG-Play/Election1.md

 ![](attachments/Pasted%20image%2020250213205850.png)

-After digging around into the custom "election" database, I've managed to find the following information which is a password for the user Love:
+After digging around into the custom "election" database, I've managed to find the following information which is an encrypted password for the user Love:

 ![](attachments/Pasted%20image%2020250213210256.png)

-I've also managed to find the root user's credentials within the built-in MySQL DB.
+I've also managed to find the root user's encrypted credentials within the built-in MySQL DB.

 ![](attachments/Pasted%20image%2020250213210807.png)

-Now, in order to escalate our privileges from Love to gain full access into root, I've decided to proceed with launching "Linpeas" script.
+Now, in order to escalate our privileges from Love to gain full access into root, I've decided to proceed with launching "linpeas" script.

 ```
 ┌──(kali㉿kali)-[~/Desktop]